McLeod's Daughters: Streaming

 In Australia, the complete series is available to stream on 9Now, and Stan.
 In New Zealand, it is available via TVNZ+.
 Netflix made all 8 seasons available to US subscribers in 2009.
 The series was available to stream in the UK via Amazon Prime Video's main subscription service before moving to Amazon Freevee, a free ad-based service from Amazon.
 It can also be streamed on the UK's STV Player.
 It is available in multiple countries on Pluto TV, where it features a McLeod's Daughters channel and the entire series on demand.

+Revival series

-Potential reboot
+Failed reboot

 On 6 July 2017, the Nine Network confirmed that they were in talks with Posie Graeme-Evans about a potential reboot of the series.
 On 6 September 2017, Posie Graeme-Evans announced, "We have a story now, and I think it's a cracker.
 Just finishing the work we need to do before I talk about the next steps with the network."
 On 23 October 2017, Posie Graeme-Evans announced she had ended negotiations with Nine as creative differences for a new series remained, but has not ruled out potentially crowd-funding her project.

+Official revival

+In September 2026, it was confirmed a revival series will premiere on Stan in 2027.
+The series will be produced by Werner Film productions.